vicchig/StudentAgenda/d3/iteration-03.final.md

 ### Changes from you `product.md`

-List the most significant changes you made to your product (if any).
-It's normal to change features mid-project or reduce the scope to meet timelines.

- * Start with the most significant change
- * Identify either a change in features or a reduction of your original scope
- * For each change, explain why you are making it and what you are hoping to achieve from it

- > *Note:* If you are not making (or haven't made) any changes to your product, it means you successfully scoped, planned and executed the development of your application.This is a very rare occurrence - describe what you believed enabled your team to do so and why.

 __1. Scope Reduction:__<br/>
 In order to meet our deadlines we had to remove the following features from the project:
 * Reduce platform scope from Desktop and Mobile (iOS and Android) to just Mobile (Android).